 This humidifier gets glowing reviews on Amazon.
 It's a supremely affordable, basic unit that does its one job well.
 It has dual speeds and can run for up to 16 hours at a time, which makes this a relatively easy unit to use as needed.
 And if you put it in your kid's room, the optional soft blue night-light is super-handy.
 The half-gallon tank is fine but could be bigger, and the rotating mist nozzle only slightly alters its direction.

 If you find yourself on the road with your kid, this tiny USB-powered model is a great thing to stash in your bag.
-This noiseless humidifier holds just 200 milliliters of water, enough to last 4.5 hours on high or eight hours on low.
+This noiseless humidifier is about the size of a travel mug, and holds 360 milliliters of water, enough to last 6 hours of continuous spray or eight hours of intermittent sprays.
 That's enough to get your sensitive baby through the night.
-Plus, it doubles as a nightlight with seven different colors.
-This unit comes with just one replacement filter despite the fact that, according to reviewers, its filters need to be replaced more often than you'd expect.
+Plus, it doubles as a nightlight that can either stay on indefinitely or switch to breathing mode, when the light continuously brightens and fades.
+This unit automatically turns off when water levels are low.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.